abbreviatedman/api-contracts-talk/index.md

 ### Solution 1

 - The base url is `http://petstore.swagger.io/v1`
-- It does _not_ have an API prefix, using a `swagger.io` sub-domain to mark the URL as an API one.
+- It does _not_ have an API prefix, using a `swagger.io` sub-domain to mark the URL as an API URL.
 - The version is 1.
 - The endpoints are `/pets` and `/pets/{petId}`.
 - The HTTP verbs for `/pets` are GET and POST.
 Only GET is used for `/pets/{petId}`.
-- A Pet object has two attributes: `id` and `name`.
+- A Pet object has three attributes: `id`, `name`, and `tag`.

 ---

 ### Exercise 2: Writing A Contract

-We'll spend 45 minutes writing out a contract in YAML.
+We'll spend ~45 minutes writing out a contract in YAML.

 ---